epolonsky/Thesis/README.md

 This repository contains the computational workflow used for my MS thesis project to process Illumina sequencing data, generate a reference-guided consensus genome assembly, evaluate assembly quality, and perform structural genome annotation using MAKER.

+The worklfow code can be found in the code.md markdown file.

 The workflow includes:

 1. Raw sequencing read quality assessment